coder3462/FRCSim-Tutorial/README.md

 You auton code should be simulated

 Troubleshooting:

-If robot isn’t moving:
+- If robot isn’t moving:
+  1. Just put allwpilib in `$HOME/downloads` and the simulation folder in `$HOME/wpilib/simulation` Download links:
+[allwpilib](https://drive.google.com/file/d/1r7OACq7wfMrDpYKhzfQyqQ1FASNpL6Kt/view)
+[Simulation](https://drive.google.com/file/d/1m65NDMDnk5CLKA_qtWDlXYtBQY9ZIAkw/view)
-Just put allwpilib in $HOME/downloads and the simulation folder i sent in $HOME/wpilib/simulation Download links [allwpilib](https://drive.google.com/file/d/1r7OACq7wfMrDpYKhzfQyqQ1FASNpL6Kt/view) [Simulation](https://drive.google.com/file/d/1m65NDMDnk5CLKA_qtWDlXYtBQY9ZIAkw/view) Then move the libgz_msgs from the build in allwpilib to plugins in your wpilib/simulations folder
+  2. Then move the libgz_msgs from the build in allwpilib to plugins in your wpilib/simulations folder

-[Err] [Master.cc:96] EXCEPTION: Unable to start server[bind: Address already in use].
-There is probably another Gazebo process running, so you just need to restart your computer
+ - <pre>[Err] [Master.cc:96] EXCEPTION: Unable to start server[bind: Address already in use]</pre>
+ There is probably another Gazebo process running (even if you cannot see it open in a window), so you just need to restart your computer

-If eclipse isn’t working
+- If eclipse isn’t working
+A multidude of things could be wrong here, and we found that you can use ant to completely replace eclipse:
+<pre>cd /directory/of/repository
-Use ant to build
+ant jar</pre>

 <p align="center">
 <img src="https://lh6.googleusercontent.com/bC9IZw4vcDQaAW5zS-yXITbiDdfhunJEOVKK07VPs9uwrdEgCUFRUusQAZbaR2ynpfnyjEYcleRYWp2AMbZ-MMSD1Sif_s5uqxaxTnDQ5IQh8aqO2MtyfLnhjsoPrEcKF7sKvFDh" width="200" height="200" alt="MidKnight Inventors">